Tax rates

 Marriage and registered partnerships

-Couples have the choice of registering officially for cohabitation or getting married in Iceland.
-Both provide equal rights to collective taxation and reimbursements as well as maternity and paternity leave, although marriage is better for inheritance cases.
+Couples can choose to register officially for cohabitation or get married in Iceland.
+Both provide equal rights to collective taxation and reimbursements, as well as maternity and paternity leave, although marriage is preferable for inheritance purposes.
 Straight and gay couples have equal rights for both cohabitation and marriage.
 If you are moving to Iceland with your spouse or partner, you will be asked to prove your status as "cohabiting" or "married" in your home country to be recognized in Iceland.

 Joint tax filing with a spouse or partner